fssa-batch3/meena.subramanian__web_project/README.md

     * Expected result :
         * The details of the user has been updated.

-VIEW PRODUCTS/ITEMS : ( COMPLETD )
+VIEW PRODUCTS/ITEMS : ( COMPLETED )
 * Scenario 1: Successfully view products/items
     * Steps :
         1. Login as a buyer.